-Many members of a Project Enterprise are simultaneously involved in several virtual Project Management Teams, each addressing different projects.
-Their role in each of these virtual Project Management Teams may vary significantly, due to the idiosyncrasies of each project and the evolution of their responsibilities as each project moves through its various phases toward completion.
+Many members of a project enterprise are simultaneously involved in several virtual project management teams, each addressing different projects.
+Their role in each of these virtual teams may vary significantly due to the idiosyncrasies of each project and the evolution of their responsibilities as each project moves through its various phases toward completion.

-One major hurdle for any potential project team member is that they must usually come up to speed on the particulars of that specific project (charge their own internal "data bank") before they can be effective as a member of a particular Project Management Team.
-Moreover, they must continually update (or recharge) their own internal "data bank" in order to remain effective as the project progresses and evolves.
+One major hurdle for any potential project team member is that he must usually come up to speed on the particulars of that specific project (charge his own internal "data bank") before he can be effective as a member of a particular project management team.
+Moreover, he must continually update (or recharge) his own internal "data bank" in order to remain effective as the project progresses and evolves.

-In most normal people, this need to update information and maintain their internal "data bank" is a significant barrier to a multi-tasking Project Enterprise approach.
-The Project Enterprise Management solution facilitates the access of information, describing the current status of any project such that a normal individual does not have to attempt to retain anywhere near the same amount of data or information to be an effective team member as he normally would have to do.
+For most people, this need to update information and maintain their internal "data bank" is a significant barrier to a multitasking project-enterprise approach.
+The PEMS facilitates the access of information, describing the current status of any project such that an individual does not have to attempt to retain the same amount of data or information to be an effective team member as he normally would have to do.

-This is analogous to the difference between the use of minimally configured computers as terminals (same as members of a virtual Project Management Team in a Project Enterprise) to interface with a computer system; in this case, the terminal computers store and retain very little of the data that they handle.
-Compare this to a distributed computing system where the central computer dishes out information to fully functional computers (members of a traditional Project Management Team), which are designed to store and retain all of the information that they require to operate.
+This is analogous to the difference between the use of minimally configured computers as terminals (same as members of a virtual project management team in a project enterprise) to interface with a computer system; in this case, the terminal computers store and retain very little of the data that they handle.
+Compare this to a distributed computing system where the central computer dishes out information to fully functional computers (members of a traditional project management team), which are designed to store and retain all of the information that they require to operate.